onvif/oxfplayer/player/README.md

 ## How to build

-### Needed libraries
+### Needed applications/libraries
-You need next programs/libraries to be installed:
+You need next applications/libraries to be installed:
 - Visual Studio 2022
 - Qt 5.12
 - Qt add-on for Visual Studio (https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools2022)